gura-conf/gura/gura.md

   $hostkey : 4 # INVALID
 ```

 Variables must be specified before they are used, in source code order.
-Redefining variables must raise a parser error, even when defined in different files (see [imports](#imports)).
+Redefining variables must raise a `DuplicatedVariableError` error, even when defined in different files (see [imports](#imports)).

 Variables can be used in *Basic strings* and *Multi-line basic strings*: